joaquinvaldezzz/metasavages.io/README.md

 # Meta Savages

-This project uses [Vite](https://vitejs.dev) for its development environment and [PostCSS](https://github.com/postcss/postcss) for processing CSS.
+This project uses [Next.js](https://nextjs.org/) for its development environment.
+To run this project locally, follow the instructions below.

 ## Run Locally